flexflow/FlexFlow/.github/README.md

 | OPT-6.7B  | facebook/opt-6.7b | s3://specinfer/weights/opt_6B_weights.tar.gz |
 | OPT-125M  | facebook/opt-125m | s3://specinfer/weights/opt_125m_native.tar.gz |

-You can use [this script](../inference/utils/download_weights.py) to automatically download and convert the weights of a HuggingFace LLAMA LLM and a LLAMA SSM to the SpecInfer weight format.
+You can use [this script](../inference/utils/download_llama_weights.py) to automatically download and convert the weights of a HuggingFace LLAMA LLM and a LLAMA SSM to the SpecInfer weight format.
 The script also downloads the LLAMA tokenizer.
+If you would like to try the OPT model instead, use [this script](../inference/utils/download_opt_weights.py) to download (and convert) the OPT weights and tokenizer.

 ### Prompt Datasets
 We have evaluated SpecInfer on the following prompts datasets: [Chatbot instruction prompts](https://specinfer.s3.us-east-2.amazonaws.com/prompts/chatbot.json), [ChatGPT Prompts](https://specinfer.s3.us-east-2.amazonaws.com/prompts/chatgpt.json), [WebQA](https://specinfer.s3.us-east-2.amazonaws.com/prompts/webqa.json), [Alpaca](https://specinfer.s3.us-east-2.amazonaws.com/prompts/alpaca.json), and [PIQA](https://specinfer.s3.us-east-2.amazonaws.com/prompts/piqa.json).